 You have three primary regions for a safari divided into Southern, Central, and Eastern Africa.
 Southern Africa tends to be arid and sees a wide range of temperature shifts.
 Central Africa is typically hot and humid but can receive cool evenings.
 East Africa is your classic destination and is famous for its perpetual spring.

 What to Wear in Southern Africa?

 In Southern Africa, the climate varies across the region.
-Summers can be blisteringly hot while winters are freezing in the back of a game vehicle.
-Many visitors show up in the winter, thinking they’ll be in the hot bush, only to find zero-degree weather in an open car.
+Summers can be blisteringly hot, while winters are freezing in the back of a game vehicle.
+Many visitors arrive in the winter, thinking they’ll be in the hot bush, only to find zero-degree weather in an open car.
 Yikes!